 Derivative contracts can be relatively straightforward or very complex.
 In all cases, the terms of each derivative contract clearly state how the parties to the contract will respond to future changes in the value of the underlying asset.

-Derivatives may be traded on exchanges (Exchange Traded or Listed Derivatives) or ‘over the counter’ (OTC Derivatives).
+Financial derivatives may be traded on exchanges (exchange-traded or listed derivatives) or ‘over the counter’ (OTC derivatives).

-Futures and Options are financial instruments (contracts) based on the premise that one party to a contract will, at a specified future point in time, deliver goods to the other party in return for cash.
+Futures and Options are two types of derivatives.
+They are financial instruments (contracts) based on the premise that one party to a contract will, at a specified future point in time, deliver goods to the other party in return for cash.
 These ‘goods’ might take the form of shares, government bonds, currency (including cryptocurrency) and commodities (e.g. barrels of oil or coffee beans).

 A Future is a contract (binding commitment) to buy a standardised unit of a commodity, or financial instrument (underlying asset), at a specified date in the future.